 No. Monks live a cloistered life in a monastery and vow to live in that monastery for all of their lives.
 Franciscan friars, on the other hand, may live in many different friaries during their lives.

-A story from the early days of the Franciscan order says that lady poverty came to visit St. Francis.
+A mythical story from the early days of the Franciscan order says that Lady Poverty came to visit St. Francis.
 Francis, being poor, can only offer her bread and water; later, when she wants to rest, the friars can give her only a stone and not a cushion on which to lay her head.
 And, when she asks them to show her their cloister, they took her to a hill and showed her the whole world and said, “This, Lady, is our cloister.”

 A monk’s life is one of stability.
 Friars are itinerants, that is, they move from place to place.

 How can you tell which friars are priests and which are brothers?